John J. Ward, RG, Groundwater Consultant

 Watershed hydrology is the science of the hydrologic cycle.
 Watershed assessments, including use of watershed models, are needed to predict the effects of changing land and water use, forest cover, and climate change on the water yield, flood frequency, and hydrologic balance within the watershed.

 Numerous and important parameters that must be measured or estimated to properly calibrate a watershed model dominate the modeling process.
 Choice of model codes is application-specific, and may range from simple analytical solutions to computerized, highly mathematically sophisticated groundwater-watershed models.
 I have used both the Precipitation-Runoff Modeling System (PRMS) and the Soil and Water Assessment Tool (SWAT) watershed models.

 - Watershed Yields, Arizona and New Mexico: Conducted watershed modeling of 10 forest watersheds for seasonal yields and stream base flow due to decadal watershed drought conditions.
 Investigation included historical meteorological variability, assessment of the role of snowpack in maintaining riparian drainages, and modeling watershed dynamics using the SWAT watershed model.

 - Agricultural Water Use Optimization, Arizona: Repaired degraded well/pump system from effects of calcium deposition through pump and acid control, and optimized water and fertilizer delivery of 2,000 acre drip irrigation project.

 - Agricultural Watershed Yields, New Mexico: Constructed watershed models of six forested watersheds, New Mexico, using the PRMS code to determine variations in seasonal agricultural water yields.

 - Irrigation Use Remote Sensing, Deming Area, New Mexico: Conducted review analysis of NDVI calculations of irrigated acreages from fields that used, drip, furrow, and sprinkler irrigation methods.

-- National Park Service Watershed Monitoring, Arizona: Conducted hydrologic budget analysis of riparain watershed.
+- National Park Service Watershed Monitoring, Tuzigoot National Monument, Arizona: Conducted hydrologic budget analysis of riparian watershed.
 Installed weather station and evaporation pan, monitored streamflow, spring discharges, and water levels.
-Calculated hydrologic balance using energy and water budgets.
+Calculated hydrologic balance using both energy and water budgets.